Oswaldo Goeldi: Career

+Death and legacy

 He died on 15 February 1961, alone in his small apartment in Rio.

-Goeldi's work has been exposed posthumously in more than a hundred expositions in Brazil, Argentina, France, Portugal, Switzerland and Spain.
+Goeldi's work has been exhibited posthumously in more than a hundred exhibitions in Brazil, Argentina, France, Portugal, Switzerland and Spain.
+For example, his works were the subject of an exhibition at the Museu de Arte Moderna de São Paulo in 2012, while his works together with those of Iberê Camargo were the subject of an exhibition at Casa SP-Arte in 2024.

-Quote

-Each trace is a piece of nerve with the vehemence of a barbarian heart ("Cada traço é um pedaço de nervo com a veemência de um coração bárbaro") - about his own work.

-After his death several posthumous exhibitions have been performed with his works.
-Goeldi's Project was created and all collections and photographic files have been indexed in Goeldi Institute.